abergs/docs-playground/src/guide/concepts.md

   - An alias must be no more than 250 characters.
   - A `userId` may have no more than 10 aliases associated with it.

+### Authenticator types
+FIDO2 authenticators can be one of two types:

+* **Platform authenticators** are device-resident authenticators, like macOS FaceID or TouchID, or Windows Hello, which cannot be accessed via protocols like USB or NFC.
+* **Roaming authenticators** (also called "cross-platform") are detachable device-agnostic authenticators, like USB security keys, that can connect to multiple devices over a supported transport protocol like USB or NFC.

 ## Passwordless.dev

 ### Product components